Find out which services and banks are allowing transfers to Greece.

-On June 28 this year, Greece was at the forefront of a severe credit crisis.
+On 28 June 2015, Greece was at the forefront of a severe credit crisis.
 As the government attempted to prevent the country from financial demise, all banks were shut across the nation.
-Stock markets were closed, transfer restrictions implemented, and ATM withdrawals were capped to 60 Euro per person, per day.
+Stock markets were closed, transfer restrictions were implemented, and ATM withdrawals were capped to 60 euro per person, per day.

 This meant that many individuals had to rethink their money transfer options.Back to top